Chemical Free Living:

 Remove the Guesswork

-Or you can stop worrying about deciphering ingredient labels and instead try Force of Nature, which turns just salt, water & vinegar into a cleaner and deodorizer as effective as bleach – but with no harmful chemicals.
+Or you can stop worrying about deciphering ingredient labels and instead try Force of Nature, which uses electricity to convert salt, water & vinegar into a cleaner and EPA registered disinfectant as effective as bleach – but with no harmful chemicals.
 No dyes, fragrances, preservatives, allergens or irritants, no mysterious ingredient list.
 And it powers through grease, grime, soap scum & odors as effectively as top conventional brands but without the nasty chemicals you don’t want around your children & pets.
-It’s even safe on skin, so it’s safe around all the little hands in your home, no rinsing needed.
+It’s even gentle on skin, with no toxic residues to harm the little hands in your home, no rinsing needed.
 Force of Nature is actually the only EPA registered disinfectant that you can make on your kitchen countertop.
 It kills 99.9% of viruses and bacteria and meets EPA standards as a Hospital-Grade Disinfectant.
 Force of Nature is also on EPA’s list N, the disinfectants approved for use against SARS-CoV-2, the cause of COVID-19, and EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
 You can learn more about Force of Nature’s technology called electrolyzed water or how Force of Nature kills viruses & bacteria.
 And if you want to dig in even more, we’ve also got the scoop on how Force of Nature is safe to use on virtually any surface in your home, and about how Force of Nature actually works.